ckelley2/NRT/README.md

 - To be an open, well-documented, and highly instrumented wind turbine rotor design for model validation
 - To demonstrate new blade technology

-# Aeroelastic Model of the NRT Blades, drivetrain, tower
+# Aeroelastic Model
+- Modelled in FAST version 7
 - Simple controller model, tuned to match experimental region 2 performance
-- Modelled in FAST version 7
 - Blade masses updated to include ballast in balance boxes of each blade
+- Model will continue to be updated during ongoing NRT experiment
 - Please contact us for a detailed simulink model of the turbine controller

 # Blade Instrumentation